 Like elsewhere in America, most people in Grayslake use a private automobile to get to work.
 But notably, a substantial number of Grayslake‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Grayslake is a very ethnically-diverse village.
 The people who call Grayslake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grayslake residents report their race to be White, followed by Asian.
 Grayslake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.02% of the village’s residents.
-Important ancestries of people in Grayslake include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 10.73% of the village’s residents.
+Important ancestries of people in Grayslake include German, Polish, Irish, Italian, and English.

 The most common language spoken in Grayslake is English.
 Other important languages spoken here include Spanish and Korean.